From £13.20 inc VAT

 West African Iroko Timber is imported at FAS PHND (Pin hole no defect) grade, mainly kiln dried.
 It is yellow when freshly machined which quickly changes to medium, then darker brown).
-Iroko timber is commonly used as an inexpensive alternative to Teak - they are very similar in density, grain structure and colour after ageing.
+Iroko timber is commonly used as a cheaper alternative to Teak - they are very similar in density, grain structure and colour after ageing.
 The heartwood is both durable and resistant to decay.

-Cut to Size / Planed West African Iroko Timber
+Cut to Size / Planed West African Iroko Wood

-Many Tropical timbers including West African Iroko may affected by the tiny Ambrosia beetle when the logs are fresh-felled and lying on Forest floor in humid climates, as soon as the log is resawn and kiln dried, the Ambrosia dies i.e. it is not continuous damaging woodworm.
+Many Tropical timbers including West African Iroko may be affected by the tiny Ambrosia beetle when the logs are fresh-felled and lying on the Forest floor in humid climates, as soon as the log is resawn and kiln-dried, the Ambrosia dies i.e. it is not continuous damaging woodworm.
 This is not considered a defect especially as these timbers are frequently given a paint finish and either a coloured or dark stain typically hides any pin marks.

 Ordering West African Iroko Timber